 Why we created this schedule

 Traditionally, students spend roughly 3 months studying in a dedicated fashion for the USMLE exam.
 However, life does not always give you a dedicated 3-month period to study for the USMLE Step 1 exam.
-For example, some medical schools may only permit one month of dedicated study time or students may find themselves in situation where they only have one month for intense USMLE Step 1 studying.
+For example, some medical schools may only permit 6 weeks or less of dedicated study time or students may find themselves in situation where they only have some weeks for intense USMLE Step 1 studying.
 When life gives you lemons, you make lemonade.
 When life gives you one month to crush the USMLE Step 1 exam, you study strategically and make most out of each day.
-This is why we created this 33-day study schedule for the USMLE Step 1.
+This is why we created this 40-day study schedule for the USMLE Step 1.

 How this schedule was created